Ministry Coaching Framework

 6. Evaluating

-Use these prompts each session to cast vision for multiplication—asking not only “How can I lead?” but “How can I help others lead and multiply?”
+Use these prompts regularly to keep your focus on multiplication.
+Each conversation should end not only with the question, “How can I lead?” but also, “Whom is God preparing me to help lead and multiply?”

 6. Praying Together (10–15 minutes)